nerdbetter/26-react-redux/README.md

 ##### Components
 * create the following component and structure it according to the diagram below:
 ```
+Provider
   App
-  Provider
     BrowserRouter
       Route / Dashboard
-        CategoryForm -- for creating categorys
+        CategoryForm -- for creating categories
         [Category Item]
-           CategoryForm  -- for updating categorys
+           CategoryForm  -- for updating categories
 ```

 ###### App Component